corrode/corrode.github.io/content/blog/simple/index.md

 Let's say you are working on a public API.
 A function that will be used a lot will need to take some string-based data from the user.
-You are confused if you should take a `&str` or a `String` or something else as an input to your functions and why?
+You wonder whether you should take a `&str` or a `String` or something else as an input to your functions and why.

 ```rust
 fn process_user_input(input: &str) {